Metalroachtwo/haltech-uc10-dash/README.md

 ACTIVE = 1 ; change to 1 to enable
 FILE = mm_tpain_picklerick.kn5 ; you can find the name of the car kn5 in the folder of your car.
 INSERT = Haltech_ic7.kn5
-INSERT_IN = gauges ; insert it in cockpit
-; Options to transform inserted model:
+INSERT_IN = gauges ; insert it in cockpit (or dummy/node for the location of the mod ; Options to transform inserted model:
-SCALE = 1.23, 1.23, 1.23    ; change size: X, Y and Z axis (for car, X is left-right, Y and up-down) ROTATION = 180,-5 , 0  ; rotate: heading, pitch and roll, in degress OFFSET = 0, 0, -.025  ; move: X, Y and Z axis, in meters
+SCALE = 1.23, 1.23, 1.23    ; change size: X, Y and Z axis (for car, X is normally left-right, Y is up-down, and Z is front to back - depending on the axis orientaion of the dummy/node you attached the mod to will determine the actual movement in game)
+ROTATION = 180,-5 , 0  ; rotate: heading, pitch and roll, in degress
+OFFSET = 0, 0, -.025  ; move: X, Y and Z axis, in meters